abdiascosta/economizor/README.md

 # economizor
- this project will help users save some money achieving daily goals
+ This project will help users save some money arriving daily goals.